sonar-perl/sonar-perl/README.md

 ## Current State

 Current plugin is still at an early stage.
-It analyzes Perl projects without having to parse the Perl code itself, attaching the source as line-based text.
-In a later step there would be some proper grammar-based parsing and analyzing (as far as this is possible for Perl, see bugtracker for current status).
+It analyzes Perl projects without fully parsing the Perl code itself, attaching the source as line-based text.
+There is work in progress on a grammar-based parsing and analyzing (as far as this is possible for Perl, see bugtracker for current status).